jeremyckahn/shifty/README.md

 ````

 You can use an an Object to specify the easing to use in any `Tweenable` method
-that accepts an `easing` parameter (on other words, you can use this with `to`
+that accepts an `easing` parameter (on other words, you can use this with the
-and the Interpolate extension).
-Mix and match to make interesting new
+Interpolate extension).
+Mix and match to make interesting new animations.
-animations.

 Filters
 ---